 2. You can play guessing games with drums, clocks, tins, etc. Ask your child to make the same sounds.

-4. Play low and high pitched sounds to help her distinguish between soft and loud sounds, and varying the volume will help her understand the concept of volume as well.
+4. Play low and high-pitched tones and sounds to help her distinguish between soft and loud sounds, and varying the volume will help her understand the concept of volume as well.

 5. Read stories and ask your child for instance to bark like a dog, whenever a dog appears in the story.

 6. If you have a toddler, you can read a nursery rhyme that your child knows and leave out a word.
 Ask him to identify the word.
 This activity will also help improve focus and attention in addition to listening skills.

 7. Play games using blindfolds that will help your child understand the direction from where the sound is coming.

 8. Make reading a regular practice.
 Join your child in this and monitor her progress.
 Pause to ask questions to make sure your child is listening to the story, and provide feedback on their answers.
 Repetition can also be helpful in improving listening skills, so consider re-reading favorite books or stories to give your child more opportunities to listen and engage with the content.

 9. Using the media can be an interesting way to improve listening skills.
 Watching skills and listening to podcasts or the regular shows will not only improve their vocabulary, but the attention spans as well.
 Children will start familiarizing with unknown words.
 You can encourage them to write down the words and improve their stock of words.

 10. Put two children sitting back to back and show one of them a picture with lots of shapes.
 Ask her to name the different shapes while the other one writes whatever she hears.
 You can change the pictures when over and switch roles among the partners.